MultiTech-FAE/mpower_custom_app_template/examples/bash_example/README.md

 $ cp ~/mpower_custom_app_template/src/Install .
 ```

-The base `Install` script will not need to be edited for this application.
+The base `Install` script will not need to be edited in this example.

 ## Start